Home

 How does high intensity exercise boost low testosterone levels in men?

+When you exercise in brief, intense spurts, your body responds by releasing testosterone and growth hormone.
 To get this hormonal release, all you need to do is surpass the anaerobic, or lactate threshold.

 The lactate threshold is that burning sensation you feel in your legs while churning out the last rep of a heavy squat routine.